rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

 ## Perspective Projection

-*Perspective projection* transformations convert the coordinates of the target vectors to coordinates of the clipping space.
-That is, if we have point $P$, we want to find the transformation matrix $A$ that will give us the point $Q$ in clipping space.
+The transformation that converts the coordinates of target vectors to coordinates of the clipping space is called *perspective projection*.
+In order to calculate this transformation, we need to find the matrix $A$ that will transform the target point $P$ from the world space to the point $Q$ in clipping space.

 $$F(P)=A \cdot \begin{bmatrix}
     P_x \\